 The remainder of the line to Manuel opened for passenger services in 2010.
 The line south from Birkhill is in a wooded cutting, and after passing under Tod’s Mill bridge crosses the impressive viaduct over the wooded Avon Gorge.
 To the left, Linlithgow can be seen in the distance.
 The route continues on an embankment then passes under the M9 motorway and the A803.
 The approach to Manuel is through open countryside.

-The line curves to the right before the site of Manuel Lower station.
-Straight ahead the former line to Slamannan and Airdrie continued through a bridge under the main line.
-At present there is not a station at Manuel and the loco runs-round the train to return to Bo’ness.
+Passengers can now alight at Manuel to watch the loco runs-round the train to return to Bo’ness.
 A link line from the run-round loop at Manuel connects the Bo’ness & Kinneil Railway to the Edinburgh-Glasgow main line at Bo’ness Junction.

 “This hidden gem is only 40 minutes drive from Glasgow and Edinburgh.
 The staff are really friendly and looked after us as we boarded a beautiful steam train, we saw heritage diesels too.
 The sights, smells and sounds really took us back in time.
 After a browse around the excellent Museum of Scottish Railways and a bite to eat in the Station Buffet we all agreed we would recommend it to everyone and we would definitely be back.”